‘Batman: The Animated Series’ voice actor Kevin Conroy dies - NewsBreak

 “For several generations, he has been the definitive Batman.
 It was one of those perfect scenarios where they got the exact right guy for the exact right part, and the world was better for it.
 His rhythms and subtleties, tones and delivery – that all also helped inform my performance.
 He was the ideal partner – it was such a complementary, creative experience.
 I couldn’t have done it without him.
 He will always be my Batman,” Hamill said.

-Conroy told The Hollywood Reporter the reason why Bruce Wayne and Batman had different voices in 2017.
+Conroy told The Hollywood Reporter the reason why Bruce Wayne and Batman had different sounds in 2017.

 “Early on, I said, ‘This is the most famous and powerful guy in Gotham.
 Are you telling me he just puts on a mask and no one knows it’s him?
 Seriously?
 There’s got to be more to the disguise,’ " Conroy said.
 “My template for the two voices was the 1930s film The Scarlet Pimpernel.
 I played Bruce Wayne as sort of a humorous playboy to counteract the brooding nature of Batman.”

-Conroy also appeared once as Batman in person in the Batwoman part of The Arrowverse’s “Crisis on Infinite Earths” crossover event, TV Line reported.
+Conroy also appeared one time as Batman in person in the Batwoman part of The Arrowverse’s “Crisis on Infinite Earths” crossover event, TV Line reported.

 Conroy was born in 1955 in Westbury, New York, to an Irish-Catholic family and raised mostly in Connecticut, Rolling Stone reported.
 He said he wasn’t into comic books when growing up but was drawn to acting when he said he was a middle school outcast.
-He graduated early and at the age of 17, enrolled in The Julliard School after earning a scholarship to the prestigious institution and studied under John Houseman.
+He graduated early and at the age of 17 enrolled in Julliard after earning a scholarship to the prestigious institution and studying under John Houseman.
 He attended the school with Superman star Christopher Reeve, Frances Conroy and his roommate Robin Williams, according to DC.

 After graduating, Conroy joined a touring troupe and even was cast in several Broadway plays, but transitioned to television to make a living, Rolling Stone reported.